0xPolygonMiden/miden-base/docs/architecture/state.md

    These transactions occur in parallel and do not rely on each other, allowing concurrent processing without contention.

 2. **Sequencing and Consuming Notes (tx3):**
-   A Miden node executes `tx3` against the shared account, consuming **notes 1 & 2** and producing **notes 3 & 4**.
-This merges independent contributions into a unified state update.
+   The Miden node executes `tx3` against the shared account, consuming **notes 1 & 2** and producing **notes 3 & 4**. `tx3` is a network transaction and cannot be executed client-side.
+It merges independent contributions into a unified state update.

 3. **Further Independent Transactions (tx4 & tx5):**
    After the shared state is updated: